kerovinoddi/Pass-Locker/README.md

     When i choose to delete
     Then i should receive a confirmation of the delete action

-8.Feature Exiting The Account

    **Scenario:Exiting The Application**

     Given there is a code to exit the app

 * Open a terminal window  navigate to the app folder and type `./run.py` to run the application
-* Use the short codes provided to navigate in the application
+* Use the short codes provided to navigate in the applicatio
-* Enjoy

-## Known Bugs

-No known bugs

 ## Technologies Used

 * Python3.6

+Copyright (C) 2020 **Kerovin Oddi https://kerovinoddi.github.io/Pass-Locker/kerovinoddi**